Allenstown House: History

-The final owner was Vice-Admiral Arthur William Craig who assumed the surname Craig-Waller when he inherited the property in 1920 from a distant relative.
+The final owner was Vice-Admiral Arthur William Craig who assumed the surname Craig-Waller when he inherited the property in 1920 from his distant relative.

 In the late 1930s the house and estate were bought by the Irish Land Commission.
 The lands were broken up and sold.
 The house, though of architectural and historical significance, was controversially demolished in 1938.